Steyning: 19th century

 The Steyning Line railway from London to Shoreham arrived in Steyning in 1861 and a station was opened to serve the town.
 The railway remained in service for over a century, closing in 1966 as result of the Beeching Axe.
 The route of the railway line has since been converted into a footpath and cycleway known as the Downs Link.
 The nearest railway station to the town today is Shoreham-by-Sea, some 5–6 miles away by road.

 The Old Town Hall, currently used as an estate agents, at 38 High Street, was built in 1886.

 The legendary Irish politician Charles Stewart Parnell married 'Kitty' O'Shea (niece of Lord Hatherley) here in 1891, the culmination of an adulterous affair that saw his fall from power, catastrophically dividing Irish politics.

 Besides much agriculture, brewing, a tannery (Tanyard Lane) and, to a small extent, brickmaking, more than 25 men were employed in sheep related trades as fellmongers, four or more were parchment makers, five were millers and there was a surgeon, James M. Burfield an oil painter, and a watch maker in the town during the 1881 census.

 Modern town

-Steyning has four public houses, many shops, cafes and four estate agents.
-There is a leisure centre, which was built with National Lottery funding.
-It has a health centre, a public library and the Steyning Museum.
+Steyning has three pubs: the Star Inn, the Chequer Inn and the White Horse, as well as a number of restaurants and cafes.
+A fourth pub, the Grade II listed Norfolk Arms, closed in 2021., In addition there are a number of shops, a health centre, a public library and the Steyning Museum.
+The leisure centre was built with National Lottery funding.